 It is possible that new or existing claimants could bring additional claims against the Fund after the date hereof.
 To the extent that any such claims are determined to be valid and not barred, then the existence of these claims could have an impact on the amount of funds available for distribution to the Fund's stockholders, or could affect the timing of any such distributions.
-For example, if a new claim were to arise before the entry of the Final Orders, then the amount and/or timing of the initial distribution to be made after entry of the Final Orders and any subsequent distributions could be affected.
-And if such a claim were to arise after entry of the Final Orders and the Fund's initial distribution to be made after entry of the Final Orders, then the amount and/or timing of any subsequent distributions could be affected.
+For example, if a new claim or contingency were to arise, then the amount and/or timing of any future distributions could be affected.
 In some cases, potential claims against the Fund may be subject to an extended statute of limitations under the law applicable to the claim (e.g., certain tax claims) or the claim may be made by a party that has either not yet discovered the basis for the claim, or has the right or ability to revisit potential obligations of the Fund on a retroactive basis notwithstanding the passage of time.
 To the extent any claim is asserted that should be barred under DGCL Section 280, then the Fund intends to vigorously enforce such bar.
 While the Fund is not presently aware of any circumstances that are expected to give rise to additional claims against the Fund, it is possible that such claims could arise, and in that event the amount and/or timing of future distributions could be adversely affected, and that effect could be material.